 No. We do not maintain shorelines or landscaping on private property.
 Some people are in favour of this vegetation because it gives the retention ponds a more natural appearance.
 Also, bulrushes and cattails are an essential part of the wetland habitat, and provide food and shelter for ducks, waterfowl and other wetland creatures.
 However, other people prefer a more groomed appearance, so residents may maintain the shoreline behind their homes as they choose, except for residents living on naturalized ponds (e.g., Royalwood, Sage Creek).

-Why do the retention ponds sometimes smell in the spring and summer?
+Why do the retention ponds sometimes smell or look thick and clumpy in the spring and summer?